What’s a Renewable Energy Park?

 Do you consider the potential impacts on plants and animals?

 Flora and fauna assessments have previously been undertaken at both project sites.
-Over the past two years we've undertaken its own surveys.
+Over the past several years we’ve undertaken our own surveys.
 The data from all the surveys has been incorporated in the assessment documentation.
 This provides a more comprehensive understanding of the potential impacts to flora and fauna at each site to help us plan how to avoid and minimise impacts.

 Some of the strategies we’ll use to minimise impacts include: